Carbon-Chain Chemistry in the Interstellar Medium: Observed Column Densities in TMC-1 CP and IRC+10216

-\begin{ack} K.T. is grateful to Professor Eric Herbst (University of Virginia) for leading me to the astrochemical field, working with me, and giving a lot of comments on studies of carbon-chain molecules that are presented in this article.
+\bmhead{Acknowledgments} K.T. is grateful to Professor Eric Herbst (University of Virginia) for leading me to the astrochemical field, working with me, and giving a lot of comments on studies of carbon-chain molecules that are presented in this article.
 K.T. appreciates Professor Masao Saito (National Astronomical Observatory of Japan) for giving his advice and continuous encouragement.
 K.T. is supported by JSPS KAKENHI grant No.JP20K14523.
-P. G acknowledges the support from the Chalmers Initiative of Cosmic Origins Postdoctoral Fellowship.
-We would like to thank Professor Fumitaka Nakamura (National Astronomical Observatory of Japan) and Professor Kazuhito Dobashi (Tokyo Gakugei University) for providing original data of mapping observations of carbon-chain species toward TMC-1 obtained by the Nobeyama 45m radio telescope.
+P.G acknowledges the support from the Chalmers Initiative of Cosmic Origins Postdoctoral Fellowship.
+We thank Professor Fumitaka Nakamura (National Astronomical Observatory of Japan) and Professor Kazuhito Dobashi (Tokyo Gakugei University) for providing original data of mapping observations of carbon-chain species toward TMC-1 obtained by the Nobeyama 45m radio telescope.
 We would also like to thank Dr. Emmanuel E. Etim for his comments and suggestions.
-J.C.T. acknowledges support from ERC Advanced Grant MSTAR. \end{ack}
+J.C.T. acknowledges support from ERC Advanced Grant MSTAR.
+We appreciate Dr. Ryan Lau for his comments and suggestions.